Things You Need to Know Before Applying for OPT

 When you have readied these documents, please email the ISS Office or visit us during walk-in hours to get in touch with an immigration advisor.

-- While on OPT, you have 90 days of allowable unemployment (120 days for STEM Extension OPT).
+- You have 90 days of allowable unemployment (150 days for STEM Extension OPT).

 - You need to work at least 20 hours per week.